 Click the green Activate button to complete the connection process.
 If BigQuery was successfully connected, the Activation window will close shortly and you'll see a Connected notice.
 If you have difficulty connecting, review the following:

 - Make sure all data is entered correctly and the appropriate roles are set

 - One column must contain Date values.
 You can cast any column to name “date” using “AS” SQL syntax

 - One column must contain numeric (Metric) values

 How to use the Metric Builder for BigQuery

 The Metric Builder for BigQuery allows you to create Custom Metrics using data from your Database to use in Databoards, Alerts, Goals, etc. Learn more about the Metric Builder for BigQuery here.

-- Standard SQL and partitioned tables are not currently supported.
+- Partitioned tables are supported.

 - Query results are limited to 10,000 rows.
 If you expect your query to return over 10,000 rows or if you're not sure how many rows will be returned, be sure to LIMIT the query.
 If you need more than 10,000 rows in order to successfully report on your Google BIgQuery data in Databox, feel free to submit your request on our Roadmap here.